Son of a Preacher Man (video)

-Son of a Preacher Man is a concert video by the darkwave band Collide, released in 1998 by Re-Constriction Records.
+Son of a Preacher Man is a music video by the darkwave band Collide, released on October 19, 1998 in NTSC VHS format.
 It was nominated for best video in the Los Angeles Music Awards on November 18, 1999.

+The video was later released on the Like the Hunted DVD.

+This cover was given an extended remix on 1998 remix album Distort.
+In 2022, a remix EP for the song was released, featuring the video mix as well as five new versions.